joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 Availability: Player socket only.

 Marks a space on the board belonging to the player who opened this socket.
-`position` is an integer from 0 to 24. `to_state` is an integer corresponding to how the space should be marked:
+`space_id` is an integer representing which space (sent as part of the `Board` server-to-client API) should be marked. `to_state` is an integer corresponding to how the space should be marked:

-- 0: White space (unmarked)
+- 0: Unmarked space (white)
-- 1: Green space (marked)
+- 1: *Marked space (green)
-- 2: Blue space
+- 2: Previously marked space (blue)
+  - Space was marked at some point, but is not right now.
-- 3: Red space
+- 3: Invalidated space (red)
+  - Goal is of the negative type, and the player did the action they were not supposed to do.
+- 4: *Pre-marked space (pale green)
+  - Goal is of the negative type, and the player has not yet done the action they are not supposed to do.

 ### board_mark_admin
 Example: